 Romanian New Wave director Corneliu Porumboiu is best remembered for his more ruminative dramas, such as The Unsaved (2013) and Le Tresor (2015), yet this is not entirely new territory for him.
 He has previously directed Police, Adjective (2009), about a copper who refuses who to arrest a young man sharing drugs to his friends.
 The Whistlers, however, is far more violent and fast-faced than his previous films.
 It contains all the key ingredients of a crime thriller.

 Unfortunately the film narrative is also a real mess.
 It moves back and forth between the Canary Islands and Spain, with a very bizarre ending in Singapore.
 It’s often difficult to work out exactly where the action is taking place.
 The action is roughly divided into chapters named after each one of the characters, yet these sections do not fit in together.
 In fact, I could only work out the film plot for this review after reading the synopsis.
 There are numerous twists and turns.
 Yet no reason and no rhyme.
 I simply couldn’t make head or tail of it.

 The soundtrack is strangely hybrid.
 It opens up with Iggy Pop’s the Passenger as Cristi arrives on the island, moving on to Chavela Vargas, Maria Callas, classical music and even a quirky German song.
 I’m not sure how these tunes fit into the narrative.
 Their choice seems entirely random and idiosyncratic.
 This is a pretentious and incoherently-crafted piece of entertainment.
 Porumbuiu should have stuck to his more subtle and meditative dramas.
 Give it a miss.

 The Whistlers showed in competition at the 72nd Cannes International Film Festival, when this piece was originally written.
-It premieres in the UK in October as part of the BFI London Film Festival.
+On VoD on Friday, May 8th.